Website Design Cost: Real 2026 Prices for Every Budget ($500–$50K+)

 Basic Website ($500–$1,500)

-Ideal for personal websites, portfolios, landing pages, or very small businesses that need a simple online presence.
+Ideal for personal websites, portfolios, simple landing pages, brochure-style websites or very small businesses that need a simple online presence.

 Typically includes: